 We tested both services, and they’re both relatively straightforward.
 Here’s the run-down of the two:

-- Order time: There are really only three steps to ordering an LLC formation package with Northwest—choose your package, enter your business details, and pay for your order.
+- Order time: There are really only three steps to ordering an LLC formation package with Northwest—enter your business details, and pay for your order.
 That’s all there is to it, so it takes very little time.

 - Choosing a package: After you select your business type and your desired state, MyCompanyWorks directs you to select your package.
 You can also choose some add-ons as part of your package choice.